 Moreover, sucralose increases the insulin level by about 20 percent, which breaks the fasting anyway (Pepino et al. 201339).

-Protein Shakes and Intermittent Fasting
+Do Protein Shakes Break an Intermittent Fast?

 Until the 1990s, scientists did not know that protein also strongly stimulates insulin (Nuttall et al. 199140).